 Participants in the ceremony that Saturday gathered in the morning at the Outlaw Inn, and were taken in a bus donated by the Inn to a boat launch site on the Stillwater River.
 Volunteers from the Flathead County Search and Rescue ferried the participants to the Big Island in boats provided by Montana Fish and Game.
 The dedication ceremony was attended by members of Sowerwine’s family, then-Lieutenant Governor Ted Schwinden, members of the Flathead County Park Board, (then chaired by Arnold Jacobsen of Whitefish), and a number of other county and state officials.

-The site was managed as a Natural Area by the Flathead County Park Board through 1995.
+The site was managed as a natural area by the Flathead County Park Board through 1995.
 In 1994 the yearly state lease fee had risen from the original $200 to $550, and Flathead County decided it could no longer afford to retain the lease.
-In 1996 Flathead Audubon stepped forward to assume the lease and manage the Area in order to maintain its status as a Natural Area.
+In 1996 Flathead Audubon stepped forward to assume the lease and manage the area.

 When a new assessment in 1999 threatened an astronomical rise in the lease fee, Flathead Audubon joined with Montana Audubon to negotiate a long-term license for OSNA with a reasonable fee.
 Agreement was finally reached in the spring of 2001.
 Montana Audubon became the official license holder, and provided insurance for Audubon-sponsored activities at OSNA.
 Flathead Audubon paid the bulk of the yearly license fee and carried out the management of the Area.

 When this license expired at the end of February 2010 a new 10-year license was signed.
 Montana Audubon was again the official license holder, while Flathead Audubon remained the on-site manager.
-In fall 2019, the license was reassigned to make Flathead Audubon and Montana Audubon the joint license holders of OSNA, with Flathead Audubon continuing its management role.
-The two Audubons together pay the yearly license fee for OSNA and share the management costs.
+In fall 2019, the license was reassigned to make Flathead Audubon and Montana Audubon the joint license holders, with Flathead Audubon continuing its management role.
+The two Audubons together pay the yearly license fee for Owen Sowerwine and share the management costs.